animo/paradym-wallet/apps/easypid/README.md

 <h1 align="center"><b>Animo EasyPID</b></h1>

-This app is an implementation of a mobile EUDI wallet protoype.

 This app was created by [Animo Solutions](https://animo.id/) in the context of the [SPRIN-D Funke ‘EUDI Wallet Prototypes’](https://www.sprind.org/en/challenges/eudi-wallet-prototypes/).
 It serves as a prototype for future wallet providers.
 For more information on the project reach out to <ana@animo.id>.

 During the project an identity wallet and a test relying party was delivered.

-The identity wallet contains the following features:
+The identity wallet contains the following features, you can see the full flow without running the app in the [Figma design](https://www.figma.com/proto/gBBLERk7lkE27bw8Vm3es4/Funke?show-proto-sidebar=1):

 - Onboard user
 - Set up PIN